top of page

 If PTSD could speak_edited.jpg

-Tara has been awarded an Artist Summer Residency at the University of Leeds, 2025 to research and develop a performance around PTSD and the power of the somatic, non-medicated & community-based approach to recovering the vulnerable body and mind, and highlight the immense hope within this process.
+Tara was awarded an Artist Summer Residency at the University of Leeds, 2025 to research and develop a performance around PTSD and the power of the somatic, non-medicated & community-based approach to recovering the vulnerable body and mind, and highlight the immense hope within this process.

 A collaboration between the Cultural Institute and Stage@leeds,